mateusabelli/flamenco/web/project-website/content/usage/manager-configuration/_index.md

 ## Definitions

 The configuration is stored in a [YAML](https://spacelift.io/blog/yaml#basic-yaml-syntax) file.
 Each attribute is defined below.

-## Durations
+### Duration Format

 Durations are written in [Go's notation for durations][ParseDuration].
 Examples are `1h` for 1 hour, or `1m30s` for 1 minute and 30 seconds.
-To avoid ambiguity, hours are the largest available unit; there are days that not exactly `24h`.
+To avoid ambiguity, hours are the largest available unit; there are days that are not exactly `24h`.

 [ParseDuration]: https://pkg.go.dev/time#ParseDuration